dancosta154/Image_Recognition_CNN/README.md

 ### Next Steps

 In addition to adding more data for the model to be trained on, I would also like to alter the data in a way that would support bounding boxes to be added on the output data.
-A stretch goal for this project would be to tie this model to some sort of alert application that could trigger an email (or some sort of communication) when the model detects smoke
+A stretch goal for this project would be to tie this model to some sort of alert application that could trigger an email (or some sort of communication) when the model detects smoke.

 ## References
 <a id="1">[1]</a>